cecat/soundviz/README.md

 pip install -r requirements.txt
 ```

-4. Create a ./logs directory for log files.
+4. Create a ./logs directory for log files to be analyzed.
 ```
 mkdir ./logs
 ```

+5. If using this tool to analyze logs from Home Assistant Yamcam add-on.
+Move copies of logs of interest into ./logs.

-5. From your Home Assistant server running Yamcam, copy a log file to ./logs.
+From your Home Assistant server running Yamcam, copy a log file to ./logs.
 (log into Home Assistant using *SSH* or *Terminal*)

 **FROM HOME ASSISTANT CLI:**